Jamaica Bay: History

-Historic seaport proposal
+Seaport proposals

 Some modifications to Jamaica Bay were conducted in the early 20th century as a result of a never-realized plan to develop Jamaica Bay as a seaport.
-As early as 1886, the U.S. Engineering Department (now Army Corps of Engineers) had created plans to dredge Rockaway Inlet in preparation for constructing a large seaport in Jamaica Bay.
-These plans were scrapped because there was not enough commercial traffic to justify the construction of the seaport.
+As early as 1886, the U.S. Engineering Department (a part of the Army Corps of Engineers) had created plans to dredge Rockaway Inlet in preparation for constructing a large seaport in Jamaica Bay.
+These plans were scrapped because there was not enough commercial traffic to justify the construction.
 Over the next two decades, commercial activity in New York City increased.
 New proposals for the Jamaica Bay seaport emerged in the 1900s.
 By 1905, the value of the city's manufacturing sector was assessed at $1.5 billion, a figure cited by supporters of the Jamaica Bay project.

 In 1910, developers unveiled a plan to convert Jamaica Bay to a seaport district as part of the New York State Barge Canal project, which would connect Hudson River to the Great Lakes by way of a new canal in upstate New York.
 The new seaport would convert existing inland creeks into barge canals with lengths of up to 1.5 mi, and the 25 mi2 area of the bay was to be dredged.
 An aggregate 4200 acre of marshlands in the bay would be converted to land that could be built upon, while residential communities would be built on Long Island for port workers.
-Railroads would be built to collect cargo from these ports, and a canal would extend northward across Long Island to the Long Island Sound.
+Railroads would be built to collect cargo from piers, and a canal would extend northward across Long Island to the Long Island Sound.

 The project began in 1911, despite doubts about the feasibility of the project.
 Some engineers believed that shifting sand dunes and the tides in Jamaica Bay might make it impossible to construct the seaport district.
-The next year, developers began dredging ports within Jamaica Bay in order to make it navigable for the large vessels that were supposed to use the bay.
+The next year, developers began dredging within Jamaica Bay in order to make it navigable for the large vessels that were supposed to use the bay.
 Significant progress on the dredging had been completed by 1918, and the city allowed the construction of several piers.
 However, only one pier was built near Barren Island.
-The pier, which was built in order to receive landfill for the other proposed piers, stretched 1 mi northeast and was 700 ft wide.
+The pier, which was to receive landfill for the other proposed piers, stretched 1 mi northeast and was 700 ft wide.
 A total of six such piers were planned for this area.
 In June 1918, a 447 ft municipally owned pier was opened at Mill Basin.
 At the time, there were proposals to fill in 8000 acre between Mill and Barren Islands so 14 more piers could be built.
 With the United States' entry into World War I, the project was abandoned.